Visit Uganda on an All-Inclusive Safari

-- On arrival, tourists and business visitors will need to provide a negative PCR COVID-19 test dated no more than 72 hours before their arrival in Uganda.
+- On arrival, tourists and business visitors will need to provide a negative PCR COVID-19 test with samples taken at most 72 hours before their arrival in Uganda.
 Outbound travelers will also be required to take a certified PCR COVID-19 test no more than 72 hours before departure.
 If you don’t have one, take one at a recommended hospital in Entebbe or Kampala before your flight at your cost ($26).

 These travel restrictions are bound to be revised anytime; keep your ear to the ground if traveling.

 Before you go to Uganda, make sure all your routine vaccinations are up to date.

 Covid Vaccination is currently not a requirement for entry into Uganda.
 But for your all-inclusive Uganda safari, it’s mandatory that you carry a NEGATIVE PCR COVID-19 Test Certificate issued not more than 72 hours prior to your entry.
 It is mandatory for inbound and outbound.
 See above box.

 The risk of malaria is low in the higher altitudes (like Bwindi) but high in lower altitudes, especially near Lake Victoria.
 It is higher if you are going into rural areas and villages outside the parks and reserves.
 Check with your travel doctor if you need vaccinations, and be sure to get them timeously.